2007: An Autonomy Doctrine (Iraq War)

 Finally of course, these doctrines need to be applied by countries that have a defensible interest in and commitment to each region, whether that be the US, China, Russia, or some other superpower.
 But if you think about it, which country does the stabilizing is a lot less important than the fact that it gets done, by someone committed to following through, over the long run.
 Land is less geopolitically important than ever, in a world of accelerating innovation.
 Some of my colleagues would disagree, and they should, I personally don’t care much whether the Ukraine or Russia runs Crimea, as long as whoever runs it ends the violence.
 Of course we should object to the siezure, but they do have some defensible claims, and it’s too small a piece of territory to matter much.
 Russia will eventually turn democratic, whether it wants to or not, as its citizens get digitally empowered.
 But when the violence and misery aren’t stopped, in any poorly governed state, the blame belongs to all of us who could have done something about it.

 In the bigger picture, because of accelerating processes of planetary development, even as each local region seeks its own diversity and autonomy, the world’s leading superpowers are becoming inevitably more culturally and ideologically homogenous.
-We seem headed for something far bigger than human politics, as discussed in Chapter 2 and Chapter 3 of this Guide.
+We seem headed for something far bigger than human politics, as discussed in Chapter 7 (Acceleration) and Chapter 11 (Evo Devo Foresight) of this Guide.
 By the end of the 21st century, I think the outlines of our vastly more intelligent postbiological future will be obvious to everyone.
 Meanwhile, we do what we can, with the tools and foresight we have today.